voussoir/reddit/README.md

     PASSWORD = ""

 with

+    import getpass
-    PASSWORD = input("Password: ")
+    PASSWORD = getpass.getpass("Password: ")

-Then you will be asked to type in your bot's password when it starts.
+Then you will be asked to type in your bot's password when it starts using the [getpass module](https://docs.python.org/2/library/getpass.html#getpass.getpass).
 For additional security, you can put

     del PASSWORD

 immediately after `r.login()` so that the password variable is nowhere in the namespace.
-If you want your password to be hidden while typing, use [the getpass module](https://docs.python.org/2/library/getpass.html#getpass.getpass) instead of the standard input.

 Alternatively, for automated and semi-secure password storage, see Bot.py